pybunchaca/pybunchaca.github.io/docs/intro.md

 ![seneca_quote](/img/seneca_menlearn.png)

 Hello and welcome to my website!
-My name is Hoang, and I am a senior software engineer with a passion for Python.
+I am a senior software engineer with a passion for Python.

 On this website, I aim to provide resources for anyone looking to learn Python and apply it to a wide range of tasks, including algorithms, data structures, automation, finance, image processing, computer vision, artificial intelligence, and machine learning.